Aturberv/BreweryLife/README.md

 ## Overview

-[NYC Brewery Map](nycbrewerymap.com) is an entirely static site hosted on S3.
+[Brewery Life](brewery.life) is an entirely static site hosted on S3.
 All of the information displayed is scraped at build time and embedded into the App using webpack.

 ## Accounts